Lovenella gracilis: Description

 In the preliminary stages of differentiating between the Lovenella gracilis and Lovenella clausa, many hydrozoas were categorized as Lovenella clausa--from Northwest Europe—instead of the actual Lovenella gracilis.
 These two hydroids were later determined to be different.
 The first difference is that instead of L. gracilis having annulated hydrocaulus, it has one node that diverges into different cylindrical internodes.
 Furthermore, the hydrothecae of L. gracilis is shallow and bell shaped, rather than cylindrical like L. clausa.
-Lastly, cross section analysis indicates oval shape as opposed to ciruclar.
+Lastly, cross section analysis indicates oval shape as opposed to circular.

 Distribution

 Lovenella gracilis was first identified on the Chesapeake Bay in 1882.
 Since then it has been identified throughout the east coast of the United States as far north as Massachusetts and as far inland as Mississippi, with some being spotted in South America.

 Beyond geographical distribution, L. gracilis has been observed to only live in specific water conditions optimized for their survival.
 For example, they are the most active in the water column throughout the spring and summer when water temperatures are warmer.
 In Virginia specifically, they are most prevalent form April to October.
 These patterns however, are generalized throughout the Western Atlantic Ocean when temperatures reach 15 °C, but population size start to decline as the water temperature surpasses 20 °C. This pattern has a morphological explanation where tissues of hydroids tend to degenerate back into the hydrorhiza in cold temperatures but are able to regrow as the water temperatures once again increases.